 Careers in Mental Health

 The mental health counseling career is one of the fastest-growing occupations in the United States.
-Employment of mental health counselors is expected to increase 20 percent by 2024, according to the Bureau of Labor Statistics.
+The employment of mental health counselors is expected to increase 20 percent by 2024, according to the Bureau of Labor Statistics.

 Pursuing a Career in Counseling